cloudControl/documentation/Guides/NodeJS/AWS S3.md

 AWS_REGION='eu-west-1'
 ~~~

-To load the AWS library in your Node app, use the require function as shown below:
+To load the AWS library in your Node.js app, use the require function as shown below:

 ~~~javascript
 var AWS = require('aws-sdk');